Traman2/BlackBoard-Scrubber/README.md

 ## 🚀 About

-**BlackBoard Crawler** is a powerful Chrome extension designed to streamline your academic workflow.
-Part of the ElevAIte productivity suite, this open-source tool automates the tedious process of manually tracking assignments and classes from Blackboard.
+**BlackBoard Scrubber** is a powerful Chrome extension designed to scrape your tasks and classes from the BlackBoard eLearning portal using the DOM.
+This tool automates the tedious process of manually adding assignments and classes from Blackboard to Google Calendar.

 ### ✨ Key Features